Will-McBurney/cs4720-sp24-uva.github.io/apps.md

 20 XP - Meaningful use of accelerometer with "shaking" - same requirements as above.
 Be aware, you cannot do *both* tilting and shaking, but you may do one or the other.

-15 XP - File Downloading/Uploading, including things like profile pictures, images, etc.

 15 XP - Meaningful user settings/preferences that are persisted locally on the device (you need at least 3 meaningful settings)

 15 XP - Share functionality for sharing via email, SMS, Facebook, Twitter, etc. - must interact with some other app in a meaningful way.

+10 XP - support for Google authentication on log-in.

 Other features - you may propose other features which can be accepted and assigned XP at the instructor's discretion.
+Generally ask on Piazza before listing this on the declaration.

 ### Project Declaration